 Your initial steps must only contain researching the Swiss market.
 Find out who your competitors are and whether the market can sustain the business you are thinking of doing.
 You can also look for a company name and whether the name you want is already registered via Switzerland Commercial Registry.
 Then, conduct a research to see whether your idea is feasible.
 It involves gathering, analyzing, and evaluating information to help you formulate your goal.

-There are a number of things one must consider before setting up a business in Switzerland.
+There are a number of things one must consider before registering a business in Switzerland.
 Firstly, it is essential to understand whether you have a successful business idea and secondly, to choose the right business structure for it.
-There are seven different types of business entities through which you can start your venture in Switzerland:
+There are six different types of business entities through which you can start your venture in Switzerland:

 For foreigner wanting to setup a business in Switzerland, it is important to note that they must be a Swiss resident or have a Swiss legal entity or a partner who is a Swiss resident.
 The next step includes registering your business at the Commercial Registry of Switzerland.

 At least one of the directors must be a Swiss resident for your company.
 The procedure for registering a small business at the Swiss company register is simple as long as you are aware of all the necessary documents that shall be submitted to the registry.
-The process involves the following steps:
+The process to open a business in Switzerland involves the following steps:

 - Draft the Articles of Association in the presence of the notary public